NLeSC/guide/best_practices/language_guides/javascript.md

 # Documentation

 [JSDoc](http://usejsdoc.org/) works similarly to JavaDoc, in that it parses your JavaScript files and automatically generates HTML documentation.
-[Here](http://usejsdoc.org/#JSDoc3_Tag_Dictionary) is an overview of the tag names you can use to document your code.
+The [Tag Dictionary](http://usejsdoc.org/#JSDoc3_Tag_Dictionary) is an overview of the tag names you can use to document your code.

 # Testing